DV

 What is the difference between VEA and VTI?

-VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach, while VTI (Vanguard Morningstar Total Stock Market ETF) tracks Morningstar US Total Market Index.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VEA and VTI?